frootlab/frootlab.github.io/index.md

 competitive it becomes more important to continuously adapt new technologies, such that traditional development cycles need to be revised.

-We step into this breach by allowing the development of software, that adepts itself to new technologies!
+We step into this breach by supporting the development of software, that adepts itself to new technologies!
 To this end we provide a [free](https://en.wikipedia.org/wiki/Free_software) & [open source](https://en.wikipedia.org/wiki/Open-source_software) framework which live